youssefMohameedd/Embedded_Systems_Learning/README.md

 after each segment, there will be several exercises in separate folders inside each MCAL device for the Developer to practice his gained knowledge throughout their learning Journey.
 Mini-projects will follow each set of devices so that the developer can enhance his understanding and grasp deeper Knowledge.

+Recommended Sequence of Learning is as follows:
+-DIO ->LED
+     ->SSD
+     ->LCD
+-ADC ->LM35